Visper22/Sleep-Disorders-Datasets/README.md

 ### Subjects

-Subjects had to be above 18 years of age, with no known cardiac disease, autonomic dysfunction, and not on medication known to interfere with heart rate.
+Subjects with no known cardiac disease, autonomic dysfunction, and not on medication known to interfere with heart rate.
 They were randomly selected over a 6-month period (September 2002 to February 2003) from patients referred to the Sleep Disorders Clinic at St Vincent's University Hospital, Dublin, for possible diagnosis of obstructive sleep apnea, central sleep apnea or primary snoring.

 | Characteristic | Description                       |
 | ---            | ---                               |